Terry Higgins: Life

-Born in Pembrokeshire, Wales, Higgins left Haverfordwest as a teenager due to feeling alienated because of his sexuality.
-He lived in London and worked as a Hansard reporter in the House of Commons during the day and as a nightclub barman and disc jockey in the evenings.
-He travelled to New York and Amsterdam as a DJ in the 1970s.
+In 1981 Higgins met Rupert Whitaker in the West End nightclub Bang and they remained together until Higgins death.

 Higgins collapsed at the nightclub Heaven while at work and was admitted to St Thomas' Hospital, London where he died of Pneumocystis pneumonia and progressive multifocal leukoencephalopathy on 4 July 1982.

 Legacy

-Martyn Butler, Rupert Whitaker and Tony Calvert initiated the formation of the Terry Higgins Trust. in 1982 with a group of concerned community-members and Terry's friends, including Len Robinson and Chris Peel; it is dedicated to preventing the spread of HIV, promoting awareness of AIDS, and providing supportive services to people with the disease.
+Martyn Butler, Rupert Whitaker and Tony Calvert initiated the formation of the Terry Higgins Trust in 1982 with a group of concerned community-members and Terry's friends, including Len Robinson and Chris Peel; it is dedicated to preventing the spread of HIV, promoting awareness of AIDS, and providing supportive services to people with the disease.